ronakupadhyaya/Horizons-week-03/day4/horizonstarter-ajax/README.md

         ​

-2. Make the POST request from the client in ajax.
+2. Make an AJAX request from the browser to the new endpoint.

       Now, we want to send the contribution data to the `localhost:3000/api/project/YOUR_PROJECT_ID_HERE/contribution` endpoint via ajax.
 You have to setup a couple of things before being able to perform an AJAX request.

-      - Create a file on your `public/js` folder called `contributions.js`
+      1. Create a file on your `public/js` folder called `contributions.js`

-      - Add a script tag to your `project.hbs` that looks like this `<script src="/js/contributions.js">` which loads the new file you created at `public/js/contibutions.js`.
+      2. Add a script tag to your `project.hbs` that looks like this `<script src="/js/contributions.js">` which loads the new file you created at `public/js/contibutions.js`.

-      - Open your `project.hbs` file and remove the `<input type="submit">` from the form, and add a `<button id="contribute">`
+      3. Open your `project.hbs` file and remove the `<input type="submit">` from the form, and add a `<button>` instead
-      - Open the `contributions.js` file and add a `click` event listener for the button we just created.
+      4. Open `contributions.js`  and add a `click` event listener for the button we just created.
 Remember that event handlers can only be added when the document is ready!
 On your event handler, call  `sendContribution();` whenever someone clicks the button.
-      - Define the  `sendContribution();` function.
+      5. Define the  `sendContribution();` function.
 Inside this function, you have to code the AJAX `POST /api/project/:projectId/contribution` request.
 Follow this steps:
-        1. Get the data from the form using JQuery.
+         1. Get the data from the form using jQuery.

          2. Create a new contribution object from the data.

               ```
                var newContribution = {
                	name: // value you get from the form.
                	amount: // value you get from the form.
                };
               ```

          3. Send the data via `$.ajax()` POST to the endpoint you created on the previous step.

+         4. Define  `showFlashMessage()` that inserts a notification message somewhere near the top of the page.
+[Check out the bootstrap documentation on notifications.](http://www.w3schools.com/bootstrap/bootstrap_alerts.asp) A 'danger' message is red, while the 'success' one is green.

-        4. If the request was succesful, clear the form and call:
+         5. If the request was succesful:

-           `renderNewContribution(newContribution)` This method takes the object for the new contribution.
+            1. Clear the contribution form input elements.

-        5. Call `showFlashMessage("Thanks for your contribution!
+            2. Call `showFlashMessage("Thanks for your contribution!
 You rock!", 'success');` to display a success message on the screen!

-        6. If the request was not succesful call `showFlashMessage("An error ocurred", 'danger');`
+            3. If the request was not succesful call `showFlashMessage("An error ocurred", 'danger');`

-        7. Define the `showFlashMessage()` so that it shows a flash message on the screen.
-Check the bootstrap documentation on how to do this!
-A 'danger' message is red, while the 'success' one is green.

       **Testing**: to check your code works up to this point, visit `localhost:3000` on your browser, click on any project.
 Fill in the form and add a contribution!
 You should get a green message if there were no errors.
-You shouldn't be able to see the new contribution right away, but if your code works up to this point, refreshing the page should make the new contribution appear.
+You will **not**  be able to see the new contribution on your page right away.
+But if you refresh the page,  the new contribution will appear.

-      ​

 3. Use JQuery to update the page after adding a contribution.

       Up to this point, you have to refresh the page you add a contribution.
 This is because the AJAX request is POSTing and saving the contribution to the database, but it is not rendering to the page, yet.
-We have to refresh to get all the new contributions from the database.
-We are going to fix that now.

-      1. On the sucess of your AJAX request, we called `renderNewContribution(newContribution);`
-      2. Define the `renderNewContribution(newContribution)` function.
+      1. Define a new `renderNewContribution(newContribution)` function.
 It takes the`newContribution` object, which contains all the data for the newly created contribution.
-Create the html to show the contribution and put it in a variable called `contributionHTML`.
-      3. Append `contributionHTML` to the list of contributions.
+Create the html to show the contribution and put it in a variable called `contributionHTML`. `$.append()` `contributionHTML` to the list of contributions.
+      2. Update the AJAX success handler from the previous step to call `renderNewContribution(newContribution);`

 4. Validate contributions are greater than 0.

       You should be familiar by now to server-side validations.
 If someone contributes a value less than 0, the server should return an error.

       1. Modify the route we created on step one to validate the request.
 It should validate for non-numeric and negative values.
       2. If there is an error, respond with  `res.status(400).json(err);` note that `err` is an object you get from the validator.
 It contains data for that error!
 Send the error to the client.